-Here is a State and Federal Court FAQ that addresses some common questions our clients often have:
+Here are some questions our clients often have:

 Is it better for my charges to be federal or state charges?